iotempire/iotempower/README.rst

 You can also connect to the command line via a serial terminal (use console in ulnoiot).

 The webrepl password is hardcoded to "ulnoiot".
-You can change it later in the [webrepl_cfg.py](/lib/webrepl_cfg.py) file (just re-upload the file with a different password and reconnect.
+If you want to change the webrepl login password from default ulnoiot to something else use ``import webrepl_setup``
 Attention, the password can't be too complex, so stick with something around 8 characters and not too many special things in it.
 I haven't figured out why, it seems to be a webrepl thing - or just stick with the default.

 Try typing help and check the small manual.
-You can setup the wifi with wifi( "network-name", "password" ).
-You can scan the existing wifi networks with wscan and when the wifi is configured, you can see the current ip with typing wip.
+You can setup the wifi with ``wifi( "network-name", "password" )``.
+You can scan
+the existing wifi networks with ``wscan`` and when the wifi is configured, you can see the current ip with typing wip.

 If you create a user.py file
 with your own context, this will be started automatically, when the system boots.
-Try help("user.py") at the repl prompt.
+Try ``help("user.py")`` at the repl prompt.

 External Resources